 According to the report, the seven listed companies of the Adani group have an 85% downside due to their sky-high valuations.
 It also pointed out the debt on the company and the lack of near-term liquidity for 5 of the 7 key listed companies.
 The report claims that 8 of 22 key roles are held by family members of Gautam Adani, the founder and chairman of the Adani Group.

 Hindenburg Research ended the report by asking several questions about the promotions of family members despite their history of allegations and asked for the full extent of Vinod Adani's role in the Adani Group.
 The report also mentions the Adani Group's previous involvement in 4 major government fraud investigations that have alleged money laundering, theft of taxpayer funds, and corruption, totaling an estimated US $17 billion.

 In response, the Adani Group called the report baseless and labeled Hindenburg Research as the "Madoffs of Manhattan."
 The group claims that all transactions with related parties have been disclosed and that the report is full of "unsubstantiated speculations."

 Hindenburg Research has countered by pointing to the number of changes in Chief Financial Officers (CFOs) in the listed Adani companies and the relative unknown quality of the auditors used by the group.
 Adani Group responded by saying that several of the CFOs have remained within the group and moved on to new roles, and that the auditors are appointed on the recommendation of the audit committee composed entirely of independent directors.

 The release of the report led to a 5-20% decrease in Adani Group stocks and wiped out ₹3.19 trillion in investor wealth.
-Billionaire Gautam Adani, the richest Indian and Asian in the world, also saw a decline in his fortune, causing his ranking on the Bloomberg Billionaires Index to slip out of the top ten richest in the world.
+Gautam Adani also saw a decline in his fortune, causing his ranking on the Bloomberg Billionaires Index to slip out of the top ten richest in the world.